darksuei/darksuei/README.md

 <h2 align="center">Hello, I'm Folarin ツ</h2>

-- 🌱 I'm a dedicated, self-driven Full-Stack Software Engineer.
+- 🌱 I'm a dedicated, self-driven Software Engineer.

-- ❤️‍ I’m open to collaboration on any interesting and/ open-source projects :)
+- ❤️‍ I’m open to collaboration on any interesting and/ open-source projects ツ

-- 💬 Need to reach out to me? <a href="mailto:folarinraphael@outlook.com">Shoot me an email!</a>
+- 💬 <a href="mailto:folarinraphael@outlook.com">Shoot me an email.</a>

 <br>